MLHale/nebraska-gencyber/teachers/github/README.md

 git config --global user.name "replace this with your name" git config --global user.email youremail@example.com
 ```
-You should see something like this:
+You should see something like this (with your name and email):
 >![gitconfig](./img/gitconfig.png)

 Check your configuration changes by using the following command: